sysraccoon/dotfiles/readme.md

-# My ⚙️ Dotfiles ⚙️

-This repository contains dotfiles used by me for work, study and home use.
+This repository contains dotfiles used by me for work and study.
 You can freely use any part of it to improve your workflow

 # Bootstrap